jellyjanney/jellyjanney/README.md

 ## 👀 I'm interested in ##
 - Frontend Design & Development.
 - Political Governance.
-- Development softskills and mentelhealth.
+- Development softskills, mentelhealth and hardskills other.

 ## 🎒 I've knowladge about ##